pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

    ```

    1. Slack.Web.Oauth.access is used to generate a API token from https://hexdocs.pm/slack/Slack.Web.Oauth.html#access/4
-   2. if Slack return "ok" status
+   2. if Slack returns "ok" status
       1. Check if user already in DB and Slack connection is established
-         1. If no, save all details in the DB and start connection.
-This is done
+         1. If not, save all details in the DB and start connection.
+This is done using `BotHelper.insert_bot_settings` method.
-            in using BotHelper.insert_bot_settings.
 Check https://blog.kiprosh.com/managing-slack-workspace-credentials-using-slack-bot-secret-key-and-id/
          2. If yes, inform user
-   3. Inform user about error
+   3. Inform user about the error

-3. Now that connection is established, we need to test if the our Slack app is
+3. Now that the connection is established, we need to test if the our Slack app is
    able to send the messages to workspace and works correctly.
 To do that, you
    must have a file which handles RTM connection.
 If you read
    [Elixir-Slack](https://github.com/BlakeWilliams/Elixir-Slack), we have